 Bilbao's new attractions get more press, but the city's old treasures still quietly line the banks of the rust-color Nervión.
-The Casco Viejo (Old Quarter)—also known as Siete Calles (Seven Streets)—is a charming jumble of shops, bars, and restaurants on the river's right bank, near the Puente del Arenal bridge.
+The casco viejo (old quarter)—also known as Siete Calles (Seven Streets)—is a charming jumble of shops, bars, and restaurants on the river's right bank, near the Puente del Arenal.
 This elegant proto-Bilbao nucleus was carefully restored after devastating floods in 1983.
-Throughout the Casco Viejo are ancient mansions emblazoned with family coats of arms, wooden doors, and fine ironwork balconies.
+Throughout the casco viejo are ancient mansions emblazoned with family coats of arms, wooden doors, and fine ironwork balconies.
 The most interesting square is the 64-arch Plaza Nueva, where an outdoor market is pitched every Sunday morning.

 On the left bank, the wide, late-19th-century boulevards of the Ensanche neighborhood, such as Gran Vía (the main shopping artery) and Alameda de Mazarredo, are the city's more formal face.
-Bilbao's cultural institutions include, along with the Guggenheim, a major museum of fine arts (the Museo de Bellas Artes) and an opera society (Asociación Bilbaína de Amigos de la Ópera, or ABAO) with 7,000 members from Spain and southern France.
+Bilbao's cultural institutions include, along with the Guggenheim, a major museum of fine arts (the Museo de Bellas Artes) and an opera society (Asociación Bilbaína de Amigos de la Ópera, or ABAO) whose program includes 47 performances attended by more than 90,000 spectators.
 In addition, epicureans have long ranked Bilbao's culinary offerings among the best in Spain.
-Don't miss a chance to ride the trolley line, the Euskotren, for a trip along the river from Atxuri Station to Basurto's San Mamés soccer stadium, reverently dubbed "la Catedral del Fútbol" (the Cathedral of Football).
+Attention, fútbol fans: don't miss a chance to ride the trolley line, the Euskotren, for a trip along the river from Atxuri Station to Basurto's San Mamés soccer stadium, reverently dubbed "La Catedral del Fútbol" (The Cathedral of Football).